ClayStack/claystack-docs/docs/faq/claymatic.md

 Flash Exit is a new feature we wanted to test in a low-gas environment.
 It will come to Ethereum soon!

 ### Why is standard unstaking not available on Polygon?
 By design and to increase security, unstaking is done directly from the Polygon's stake manager contract on Ethereum.
 Enabling this feature in Polygon would require a transaction on Ethereum which would be very expensive in terms of gas.
-Thus we are offering new alternatives to unstake.
-Flash Exit and others coming soon!

 ### What are the fees associated with ClayMatic?
 [See fees](/claymatic/fees) for ClayMatic.